CodingWithJiro/freecodecamp-css-event-flyer-page/README.md

 - HTML5
 - CSS3
+- Git
+- GitHub
+- Netlify

 ---

 ## 🚀 How to Run

 1. Clone the repository
-2. Navigate to this project folder
-3. Open `index.html` in your browser
+2. Open `index.html` in your browser

 ---

 ## 🌐 Live Demo

-Or you can check out the 👉 [live website here](https://html-css-daily.netlify.app/build%20an%20event%20flyer%20page/)
+Or you can check out the 👉 [live website here](https://event-flyer-page-fcc-jiro.netlify.app/)

 ---